Diameter Protocol Emulator

 GL also provides a GUI based LTE Analyzer for on-line capture and decode of the signaling in real-time both during tests and as a stand-alone tracer for live systems.

-- Emulator can be configured as MME, HSS, PCRF, PCEF, CSCF, SGSN, PDN GW, EIR, and AF entities to emulate S6a, S6d, S13, Cx/ Dx, Gx and Rx interfaces.
+- Emulator can be configured as MME, HSS, PCRF, PCEF, CSCF, SGSN, PDN GW, EIR, AF, and AS entities to emulate S6a, S6d, S13, Cx/ Dx, Gx, Rx, and Sh interfaces.

 - User-friendly GUI for generating hundreds of UE Signaling (Load Testing) over SCTP/TCP Layers.